This BLOG On Investment Home Loans Lending Guidelines For Investors Was UPDATED And PUBLISHED On September 4th, 2019

-- Lenders will allow 75% of the monthly gross rental income to be use for investment home loans but again, it depends on each lender.
+- Lenders will allow 75% of the monthly gross rental income to be used for investment home loans but again, it depends on each lender

 Qualifying For No-Doc Investment Home Loans

-- The Gustan Cho Team are experts in no doc investment loan programs.
+Gustan Cho Associates Mortgage Group are experts in no-doc investment loan programs:

-- The no doc investment loan program is underwritten based on debt coverage ratio.
+- The no doc investment loan program is underwritten based on the debt coverage ratio

-- The borrowers credit scores matters but is not based on the individual debt to income ratio
+- The borrowers credit scores matters but are not based on the individual debt to income ratio

-If you have questions on investment home loans or no doc investment property loans, please contact Gustan Cho at 262-716-8151 or email us at email@example.com.
+If you have questions on investment home loans or no-doc investment property loans, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.
 You can also subscribe to our daily mortgage and real estate newsletter at www.gustancho.com .